Discover How to Volunteer Your Salesforce Skills

 Along with subscription donations and discount pricing, eligible organizations get access to the Power of Us Hub, an online community specifically for nonprofit and educational institutions.
 Think of it like the Trailblazer community, but populated entirely with nonprofit and educational institutions.

-Nonprofit and educational institutions get access to many of the same tools offered to commercial companies, such as Help and Training and Premier Success Plans.
+Nonprofit and educational institutions get access to many of the same tools offered to commercial companies, such as Help and Training and Premier or Signature Success Plans.
 There are even Trailblazer Community Groups for nonprofit and educational institutions.

 David Everitt, Lead Solution Engineer, Salesforce: “The biggest contribution you can make to a nonprofit is to use your Salesforce skills.
 There aren't many who can do what you can do with Salesforce.”